ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 Detrend
 =======

-ESMValTool also support detrending along any dimension using through the preprocessor function 'detrend'.
+ESMValTool also supports detrending along any dimension using the preprocessor function 'detrend'.
 This function has two parameters:

 * ``dimension``: dimension to apply detrend on.
 Default: "time"